 - If the board of review adjourned after May 31, your appeal must be filed within 20 calendar days of the board of review's adjournment.
 Bechtel v.
 Warren County Bd. of Tax Review, 455 N.W.2d 925 (Iowa 1990).

 If the 20th day falls on a Saturday, a Sunday, or a holiday, an appeal will be timely if filed on the next available business day.

-It is your responsibility to ensure your appeal is timely filed.
-To avoid issues with mailing or the electronic filing system, DO NOT wait until the last day to file your appeal.
+NOTICE: It is your responsibility to ensure your appeal is timely filed.
+The above deadlines are established by statute and cannot be extended or modified.
+To avoid issues with mailing or the electronic filing system, do not wait until the last day to file your appeal.

-Electronic filing: Appeals can be filed through PAAB's electronic filing system using the instructions located here.
+Electronic filing: Appeals can be filed through PAAB's electronic filing system using the instructions for filing an appeal using PAAB's eFile system.
+Ensure you follow the instructions so that your appeal is correctly filed.
+Failure to follow the instructions may result in your appeal not being correctly submitted.
 PAAB does not accept appeals filed by email or fax.